James-Leslie/president-speech-classifier/README.md

 # Data Science for Industry Project 2: Predict the President
+NOTE: This project should ideally be reviewed directly on GitHub, with the exception of the classifier notebook, which can be run directly on Google Colab.

 There were two major sections of this assignment:

   - Train a model capable of predicting the speaker of a given sentence taken from a South African presidential address.